-Benefits payable to you will be paid in accordance with the payment provisions described on page 9.
+Benefits payable to you will be paid in accordance with the payment provisions described in "How Your Account Is Paid" on page 15.
 If specified in the QDRO, the alternative payee may receive an immediate payment.
-The alternate payee may also choose to have the benefit held in the plan until the later of:
+The alternate payee may also choose to have the benefit held in the Plan until the later of:

-60 days after the end of the plan year in which you reach age 65,

-- 2 60 days after the end of the plan year in which you terminate employment, or - April 1 following the calendar year in which you reach age $70^{1/2}$ or would have reached age $70^{1/2}$ .
+- 60 days after the end of the Plan year in which you reach age 65, - 60 days after the end of the Plan year in which you terminate employment, or - April 1 following the calendar year in which you reach age $70\frac{1}{2}$ or would have reached age $70\frac{1}{2}$.